cthing/gradle-locc/README.md

 ```

 The plugin creates a task called `countCodeLines` which counts all source code in all projects.
 Specifically, the
-files in the following Gradle constructs are counted:
+files in the following Gradle constructs are counted by default:

 * All [SourceSets](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/SourceSetContainer.html),
   which includes JVM-based languages (e.g. Java, Kotlin, Groovy)